 Yes, there are people out there who won’t be too happy that you’re in opiate drug addiction recovery.
 Those are the people you used to hang out with, the ones you got high with.
 It’s not that they hope for your failure; it’s just that they don’t want to use drugs alone.
 If they can talk you into using with them, then they won’t feel so bad about themselves.
 Avoid the people, places, and things that were a part of your old life.

 Remember that it takes time for your body to recover from long-term use of heroin or pain pills.
-Using alcohol or even weed also affects you, just another reason for maintaining complete sobriety while you’re in opiate drug addiction treatment.
+Using alcohol or other illicit substances can also affect you, just another reason for maintaining sobriety while you’re in opiate drug addiction treatment.
 Talk to your methadone program counselor and your doctor about these symptoms as they occur.
 They will help because they want your recovery to be successful!